ixvu/w4111_wiki/er.md

 * duplicate attribute:

-  * Search a author name on DBLP, the site for computer science publications.
+  * Search a author name on [dblp](http://dblp.uni-trier.de/), the site for computer science publications.
 You may find different authors with the same name, which is not unique.
 Therefore, we call this as Inconsistencies.
   * Error may happen if two people own the same bank account.
   * Error may happen if two people own the same facebook id.
 Sending messages to wrong friends, etc.